mjf1406/worksheet-generators/README.md

   - the teacher can upload an image to represent each student.
 - tool: Attendance based on user's local time zone and loads already input data every time it's clicked on the same day.
 - fixed: the DB migration issue... kill me
+- when editing a group's members or creating a group, should be able to set the selected students to the opposite of another group, e.g. if I want Group B to be all the students not in Group A

 ## Change Log

+2024/10/08

+- fixed: The output PDF now ensures that jobs with duplicate items gets printed correctly

 2024/10/01